Glossary

 4. On the Create User page, enter the username, password, and description:

-Password: It can contain 8–64 characters and must contain at least two of the following types: lowercase letters, uppercase letters, digits, and symbols ()`~!@#$%^&*_=|{}[]:;',.?/.
+Password: Cannot be empty, must be 8-64 characters long, and must include at least two of the following: lowercase letters, uppercase letters, digits, special characters [()`~!@#$%^&*_=|{}[]:;',.?/] .

-Description (optional): Enter the user description.
+Description (optional): Enter a user description.

 5. Click Submit.